elotroalex/chiens/_texts/translation.md

 - {:.sp} 2nd Passerby.

-- {:.pr} You're missing the point, my dear cousin ...
-You're getting carried away, and passion is worthless in politics.
+- {:.pr} You're not seeing things clearly, my dear cousin ...
+And you're not seeing things clearly because you're getting emotional, and emotions are worthless in politics.
 A Negro, Captain General of Saint-Domingue
 - ridiculous, I agree with you,
 - humiliating, I don't deny it,
 - {:.pr} But see here, young man ... dangerous above all else.
 And I'm going to tell you why ...
-- {:.pr.i} You know the White version---our version---of the story of the slave: Cinquez the Negro gives the signal to revolt.
+- {:.pr.i} You know the white version---our version---of the story of the slave ship: Cinquez the Negro gives the signal to revolt.
 Revolt triumphs.
-But here is Cinquez the Negro who can't sail the ship ...
+And there you have it, Cinquez the Negro doesn't know how to sail the ship ...
 Ha, ha!
-Do you see ...
+Would you look at that ...
 What a revenge for the Whites! ...
 The untamed sea, the grimoire of stars ... the famine ... the despair ...
-But imagine this for a moment, my friends: Cinquez the Negro can sail the ship!
+But imagine this for a moment, my friends: Cinquez the Negro knows how to sail the ship!
 Cinquez the Negro can read the stars!
 Cinquez the Negro has calculated right and is headed for land.
 - {:.pr.i} And here it is: one day, Cinquez the Negro arrives with his crew, his people, I would say in a beautiful country, full of sun, parrots, fruits, fresh water, breadfruit ...
 - {:.i2} Huh!
 What do you say?
 - {:.i2} What a slap in the face!